What You See Is Not What You Get

 As far as system engineering is concerned, modeling languages have two main purposes: (1) describe what is expected from the system under consideration, and (2) specify how it should be built.
 Clearly, the former belongs to the business perspective and must be expressed with its specific words, while the latter can use some “unified” language common to system designers.

-The Unified Modeling Language (UML) is the outcome of the collaboration between James Rumbaugh with his Object-modelling technique (OMT), Grady Booch, with his eponymous method, and Ivar Jacobson, creator of the object-oriented software engineering (OOSE) method.
+The Unified Modeling Language (UML) is the outcome of the collaboration between James Rumbaugh with his Object-modeling technique (OMT), Grady Booch, with his eponymous method, and Ivar Jacobson, creator of the object-oriented software engineering (OOSE) method.

-Whereas UML has been accepted as the primary standard since 1995, its scope remains limited and its use shallow.
+Whereas UML has been accepted as the primary standard since 1995, it’s scope remains limited and its use shallow.
 Moreover, when UML is effectively used, it is often for the implementation of Domain Specific Languages based upon its stereotype and profile extensions.
 Given the broadly recognized merits of core UML constructs, and the lack of alternative solutions, such a scant diffusion cannot be fully or even readily explained by subordinate factors.
 A more likely pivotal factor may be the way UML is used, in particular in the confusion between perspectives and concerns.

 Languages are useless without pragmatics which, for modeling ones means some methodology defining what is to be modeled, how, by who, and when.
 Like pragmatics, methods are diverse, each bringing its own priorities and background, be it modeling concepts (e.g OOA/D), procedures (e.g RUP), or collaboration agile principles (e.g Scrum).
 As it happens, none deals explicitly with the pivotal challenges of the modeling process, namely: perspective (what is modeled), and concern (whose purpose).